 To optimise the spray process, it is important to understand how a spray is affected in different environments and in different conditions.
 By combining our extensive internal resources with our customers' knowledge, we quickly and efficiently solve both simple and complex spray applications.
 Our team provides guidance and technical expertise in selecting products.
-We also deliver customised solutions when needed.

 Full cone nozzles

 The full cone nozzle is the most common type of spray nozzle in industry and distribute liquid over a circular area.

 Hollow cone nozzles

 The hollow cone nozzle is used when you want the volume flow to be concentrated on the outer part of the spray cone.